Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b: Light Curve Analysis

 The best fit light curves have a median $\chi^2_\nu$ value of 1.16.
 We conservatively rescaled the photometric uncertainties for all spectroscopic channels such that the $\chi^2_\nu$ values are unity.
 We performed an MCMC fit to the light curves with \texttt{emcee}.
 For each light curve we ran a fit with 50 walkers and 1000 steps per walker, and tested for convergence as we did for the white light curve.
-The median transit depths and $1\,\sigma$ uncertainties are given in Table\,\ref{tab:transit_depths}.
+The median transit depths and $1\,\sigma$ uncertainties are given in Table\,\ref{tab:tspec}, and the transmission spectrum is shown in Figure\,\ref{fig:spectrum}.

 We explored several alternative choices for the spectroscopic light curve fits, but found that none of them made a significant difference in the transmission spectrum.
 In one test, we fit the spectroscopic light curves with the same analytic model we used for the white light curve.
+This fit (which we label ``Method B") has additional free parameters, so the transit depth uncertainties increase by 50\%, but the best fit transit depths are consistent within $0.5\sigma$ on average with method A over the bandpass.
 We also tested a white light curve systematics vector $S_\mathrm{white}$ from a fit that included the star-spot crossing orbit.
-The results from these tests are nearly identical to our nominal transmission spectrum (differing by $<0.5\sigma$ on average), except with a small constant offset due to the uncorrected star-spot crossing feature.
+The results from these tests are nearly identical to our nominal transmission spectrum, except with a small constant offset due to the uncorrected star-spot crossing feature.
 This offset does not affect our final analysis because it is marginalized in the atmospheric retrieval with the 10-bar radius parameter (see \S\,\ref{sec:retrieval}).

-We also fit for a linear limb darkening parameter rather than fixing the limb darkening on the PHOENIX model values.
-We found that the fitted limb darkening coefficients are consistent with the model predictions, so we opted to fix the coefficients in our final analysis because it improves the precision on the transit depths by about 10\%.
-We also performed an independent data reduction and fit using K. Stevenson's pipeline and found consistent results (well within $1\,\sigma$).
+We also repeated the calculations from Method A, but fit for a linear limb darkening parameter rather than fixing the limb darkening on the PHOENIX model values.
+This approach, which we dub ``Method C", also yields consistent results with Method A (the relative transit depths agree to better than 0.2 sigma on average).
+The transit depths and fitted limb darkening coefficients are provide in Table\,\ref{tab:tspec}.
+The fitted limb darkening coefficients are consistent with the model predictions, so we opted to fix the coefficients in our final analysis because it improves the precision on the transit depths.